Russia’s business ties to the West took 30 years to build and one week to shatter

 The economic splintering is part of a broader rupture that is severing cultural and educational ties, too, as sports leagues, philharmonics and universities scrap dealings with Russian individuals and institutions over the Kremlin’s invasion.
 The canceling of many flights to and from Russia means even tourism links are breaking down.

-The shock is causing tumult at all levels of the Russian economy, from the largest companies to small- and medium-sized businesses.
-Now Russian entrepreneurs with trading partners and bank accounts overseas must worry that their assets will be frozen, Sonin said.
+The shock is causing tumult at all levels of the Russian economy, from the largest companies to small- and medium-size businesses.
+Now Russian entrepreneurs with trading partners and bank accounts overseas worry that their assets will be frozen, Sonin said.

 The oligarchs or corrupt politicians who will be hurt by sanctions number in the hundreds or thousands, he said.
-But the upper-middle class entrepreneurs and professionals who will be “totally devastated by this” number in the millions, he added.
+But the upper-middle-class entrepreneurs and professionals who will be “totally devastated by this” number in the millions, he added.

-“People cry while talking to each other … nobody actually knows what is going to happen,” said Sonin, who was one of hundreds of Russian economists to sign an open letter protesting the war.
+“People cry while talking to each other. … Nobody actually knows what is going to happen,” said Sonin, who was one of hundreds of Russian economists to sign an open letter protesting the war.

 For one Russian business executive in Siberia, the impact has been immediate.
 As banking and other sanctions cause the ruble to plummet in value, his mayonnaise and ketchup factory is facing a huge jump in prices for imported tomatoes and egg yolks, he said in a phone interview, asking that he remain anonymous out of fear that Russian authorities will punish critics.